 The risk – a land tax bill for either your old home or your new home.

-Most family homes are exempt from land tax under what’s known as the “principle place of residence” (PPR) exemption.
+Most family homes are exempt from land tax under what’s known as the “principal place of residence” (PPR) exemption.

 When a family moves house and there is a crossover period where both the old and new homes are in their names, in most circumstances the PPR exemption will extend to include both properties during the crossover period.